elpnt/inkdrop-chartjs/README.md

 ## CHANGELOG

 - 1.3.0
-  - [refactor] converted the original React class component to a functional component
-  - [update] rerender when whe Inkdrop window resized
+  - re-render responsively when whe preview pane is resized

 - 1.2.0
   - JSON syntax highlight in a fenced code block